gofynd/fdk-client-python/documentation/application/CATALOG.md

-Retrieves the IDs of all items the user is currently following like Products, Brands and Collections.
+You can get the IDs of all the followed Products, Brands and Collections.
+Pass collection_type as query parameter to fetch specific Ids

 *Returned Response:*